The Order of Franciscan Penitents

 Chapel Schedule

-Tuesday noon Eucharist (October 22), Fr.
+Noon Tuesday Eucharist (February 11), Fr.
 John presiding

-Thursday noon Eucharist (October 24), Fr.
+Noon Thursday Eucharist (February 13), Fr.
 John presiding

 SAYINGS OF THE SAINTS